 Online Learning Orientation

-NWCCD offers three orientation formats from which to choose, depending on a student’s experience and comfort level with online learning and a learning management system; a) Students can attend a one-hour orientation session, held in real-time on-campus and conveniently online using Web conferencing; b) Students can complete a self-paced orientation using our learning management system; or c) Students can enroll in a one credit-hour course, Introduction to Online Learning.
+NWCCD offers two orientation formats from which to choose, depending on a student’s experience and comfort level with online learning and a learning management system; a) Students can download a self-paced orientation guide from MyNWCCD; or b) Students can enroll in a one credit-hour course, Introduction to Online Learning.

 NWCCD Library services are available for all students, including online students who may not be geographically close to Sheridan College’s or Gillette College’s main campus.
 Visit online with librarians at your convenience.